-For 12 to 18 months, WGs collaborate to implement specific tools, code, best practices, standards, etc. that will promote data sharing and exchange, and increase data-driven innovation.
-IGs define common issues and interests that ultimately lead to the creation of more focused Working Groups.
+For 12 to 18 months, WGs collaborate to develop Recommendations to implement specific tools, code, best practices, standards, etc. that will promote data sharing and exchange, and increase data-driven innovation.
+IGs define common issues and interests that may lead to the creation of more focused Working Groups or to other outputs.
 BoF groups aim to find other RDA members interested in a specific topic and explore whether there is sufficient interest to create an IG or WG on the topic.
-Members within these groups collaborate through the member-only section of the RDA website, regional workshops and at formal RDA Plenaries that are held twice a year.
+WGs, IGs and BoFs should not promote a specific product or technology.

-Roles and Responsibilities:
+Roles and Responsibilities

-WG and IG Group Chairs are responsible for initiating the formation of their Groups and leading their members in the execution of a RDA-approved strategy to deliver specific solutions that directly enable data sharing, exchange or interoperability.
-RDA requires at least two but no more than four Chairs to take primary responsibility for the quality, scope, timeliness and usefulness of the work produced by these groups.
-Chairs provide an effective organization structure, ensure their group functions in accordance with the RDA Guiding Principles and perform various administrative responsibilities related to the operation of the Group.
-Role descriptions are categorized below by phases in the WG and IG Group lifecycle.
+WG and IG Group Chairs are responsible for initiating the formation of their Groups and leading their members in delivering specific outputs that directly enable data sharing, exchange or interoperability.
+RDA requires at least two but no more than four co-chairs from at least two continents to take primary responsibility for the quality, scope, timeliness and usefulness of the work produced by these groups.
+Groups can establish their own decision-making processes, but from an RDA perspective, there are no "lead" chairs.
+All co-chairs are considered equals.

-Recruiting Group Members:
+Recruiting Group Members

-Contact enquiries[at] rd-alliance.org about your intent to develop a WG or IG; a Secretariat Liaison will then be assigned to assist the group throughout its duration.
+- Contact enquiries[at] rd-alliance[dot]org about your intent to develop a WG or IG; the Secretariat will then assist the group throughout its duration.

 For WGs, lead the Case Statement development process; which includes:

 - Submitting a case statement that includes the issues the group will address, Recommendations and other outputs it will produce, who will benefit from the group’s effort, its work plan and its adoption plan.

 - Responding to community comments posted on the Case Statement page during the Community Review Phase.